Icon-Newsletter

 Venus Zoleta

-If there’s one important thing this pandemic has taught us, it’s to start saving for emergencies.
+If there’s one thing the pandemic and the latest rise in inflation taught us, it’s to save for emergencies.
 And yes, a bank account is not the only way to set aside an emergency or savings fund.
 You can also start saving with the SSS PESO Fund and Pag-IBIG MP2.

-To encourage members to save and earn additional income, the Pag-IBIG Fund and SSS have their own voluntary savings schemes: the Modified Pag-IBIG II (MP2) Program, and the Personal Equity and Savings Option (PESO) Fund.
-Both government savings programs are attractive options for Filipinos who don’t have much to save and prefer not to invest in riskier instruments such as stocks and mutual funds.
+Both government savings programs are attractive options for Filipinos who don’t have a lot of extra money and would prefer to not invest it in riskier instruments such as stocks and mutual funds.

-In this article, we’ll talk about the SSS PESO Fund vs MP2 to help you make the right decision and pick the best savings program for you.
+In this article, we’ll talk about the SSS PESO Fund vs MP2 to help you pick the better savings program for you.

 What is the SSS PESO Fund?